Get

 11. Try an Indoor Potty Spot

-Some small breeds are more challenging to train to go outside.
+Some small breeds may be more challenging to train to go outside.
 While this is more commonly seen in very small breeds such as Chihuahuas or Pomeranians, your Miniature Schnauzer could have a problem with getting out in time.
 Owners of dogs with medical problems such as urinary incontinence often use an indoor potty spot created from puppy pads to be a beneficial solution to the problem, but all small dogs can be potty trained eventually.

 Sometimes, it just takes more time!
 If that is the case for your Miniature Schnauzer, you could use puppy pads to create a potty spot indoors.
 However, don’t fall into the trap of placing several around your home since it might confuse your Miniature Schnauzer into thinking they can go anywhere!